ionic-team/ionic-docs/docs/theming/base-components.md

 title: Base Components
 ---

-Base Components allow developers to opt-out of the iOS and Material Design styles to build a theme that fully meets their needs.

 :::note
 Base Components is in Developer Preview and should not be used in production applications.
 Please file any feedback on [Ionic's GitHub Repo](https://github.com/ionic-team/ionic-framework/issues).
 :::

+## Overview

+Ionic ships with [Platform Styles](./platform-styles) that match the iOS and Material Design specifications.
+This allows developers to begin building Ionic applications that look good without worrying about the design.
+However, since these designs follow specifications provided by Apple and Google, they are very opinionated.
+Developers who want to have their application look consistent across iOS and Android may have difficulty extending the iOS and Material Design implementations to meet their requirements.

+Base Components allow developers to opt-out of the iOS and Material Design styles to build a theme that fully meets their needs.

 ## Usage